openflighthpc/concertim-ansible-playbook/README.md

 2. Create a RAW disk image from that safe-persistent image.
 3. Create a VMDK disk image from that RAW disk image.
 4. Create a suitable VirtualBox machine.
-5. Boot the VirtualBox machine from live cd and perform final configuration.
+5. Boot the VirtualBox machine from live cd and perform post-installation configuration.
 6. Boot the VirtualBox machine from the VMDK.
+7. Install guest additions.
+8. Fix SSL/TLS issues.
+9. Install the fake metric generator.

+The machine is then ready for the first-time setup wizard to be ran, or to be exported as an `OVF`/`OVA` for distribution.

 ## Download the safe-persistent image